Scouting in California: Girl Scouts of Orange County

-The council serves nearly 18,000 girls and 12,000 adult volunteers representing every zip code in Orange County.
+The council serves nearly 18,000 girls and 12,000 adult volunteers representing every zip code in Orange County (OC).
 Council offices are located in Irvine, CA.

 Properties

 The Argyros Girl Scout Leadership Center (GSLC) located in Newport Beach is Orange County’s hub for Girl Scout STEM (Science, Technology, Engineering, and Math) programs.
-Visits to the GSLC provide Orange County Girl Scouts from all cultures and backgrounds extraordinary opportunities to practice leadership the Girl Scout way as they explore exciting 21st Century careers and learn how they can take action to make the world a better place.
+Visits to the GSLC provide OC Girl Scouts various opportunities to practice leadership the Girl Scout way as they explore 21st Century careers and learn how they can take action to make the world a better place.

 In addition to The Argyros Girl Scout Leadership Center, Camp Scherman, and Council Office, Girl Scouts of Orange County operates 4 program centers, located in Anaheim, Laguna Beach, Yorba Linda, and Seal Beach.

 Beginning in the fall of 2020 Girl Scouts of Orange County began operating two new Girl Scout Activity Centers located in the Brea Mall and the Shops at Mission Viejo.